CDCgov/reportstream-sftp-ingestion/adr/012-configs.md

 - secrets will use a consistent naming pattern based on the partner ID used in config (so we can dynamically assemble the key names in code)
 - config keys are their file names (minus .json) and match org names in ReportStream

-README
-- skipping PR env?
-Defaults?
-- config structure? and/or what settings are included?
-Maybe not, it was just easy to make it flat
-- config loading timing?
-YAGNI on automagic refresh - restart app to reload configs.
-This should go somewhere, maybe in a
-- folder structure - partner first with import etc inside of it.
-This might belong in another ADR
-- add config for Flexion to enable testing

 ## Impact